tldr-pages/tldr/pages/common/calibre-server.md

 # calibre-server

 > A server application that can be used to distribute ebooks over a network.
-> Ebooks must be imported into the library using the GUI or calibredb before.
+> Note: eBooks must already be imported into the library using the GUI or the `calibredb` CLI.
-> Part of the Calibre ebook library.
 > More information: <https://manual.calibre-ebook.com/generated/en/calibre-server.html>.

 - Start a server to distribute ebooks.
 Access at http://localhost:8080: